SCIInstitute/SCI-Solver_Peridynamic/README.md

 ==============

 The BunnyBreak project provides a basic usage example.
 The project is built by including the static library SPHPEngine.a, and the main.cpp and scene.cpp files.
 In main.cpp, instances of the Scene and Simulator objects are instantiated, the parameters are set according to the information specified in params.txt, and the simulator is run.
+<br/><br/>

-Original Author's Note: This project has been deprecated in favor of CPU simulations that handle much larger models.
+*Original Author's Note:* This project has been discontinued in favor of CPU simulations that handle much larger models.
 SPH simulation has been implemented but not completed, so it may work incorrectly.